jueqingsizhe66/XEmacs.d/README.md

          Finally, just image yourself, imagine your future, focus let you start one activity! focus let you achieve your thinking.

-    Use your force, make it reachable(reference--relationship), Zhao!
+    Use your force, make it reachable(reference--relationship---interaction), Zhao!
     Make it useable!

     Let it(means something) connect with functionality or with relationship